Camden County Drug Crime Lawyer

-Experienced Criminal Defense Attorneys Serving Clients Charged with Drug Crimes Throughout Camden, Burlington and Gloucester County, NJ and Beyond
+Experienced Criminal Defense Attorneys Serving Clients Charged with Drug Crimes in Camden County, NJ and throughout South Jersey

 Drug Crimes in New Jersey

 Drug laws in New Jersey are quite expansive and complex.
 For instance, there are many different types of drugs.
 Then there’s the issue of where the drugs are located (such as next to a school) as well as whether the crime is one of possession, distribution, or manufacturing.

 Then factor in how addictive controlled substances can be and you can see how New Jersey takes a multi-faceted approach to tackle drug crimes.
 One way of looking at drug laws in Camden or any other part of New Jersey is to break them down into three types:

 New Jersey Drug Possession Laws

 When it comes to possession drug charges, two main laws come up.
 First, there’s N.J.S.A.
 2C:35-10(a), which states:

 “It is unlawful for any person, knowingly or purposely, to obtain, or to possess, actually or constructively, a controlled dangerous substance or controlled substance analog, unless the substance was obtained directly, or pursuant to a valid prescription or order form from a practitioner, while acting in the course of his professional practice, or except as otherwise authorized by P.L.1970, c.226 (C.24:21-1 et seq.).”

 But it’s not just the drugs themselves that are illegal to possess.
 There are also items associated with their consumption, manufacture, or distribution.
 N.J.S.A.
 2C:36-2, states: